bigcommerce/dev-docs/docs/api-docs/tax/tax-rates-zones.md

 <!-- theme:info -->
 > #### Default tax zone
-> A default tax zone covers locations that aren't covered by other zones.
-Shoppers in customer groups that don't match with a tax zone are placed in the default tax zone.
+> A default tax zone covers locations that other zones don't cover.
+Shoppers in customer groups that don't match a tax zone fall under the default tax zone.
 A default tax zone does not have `shopper_target_settings` in its requests or responses.
-You cannot specify the customer groups or locations for a default tax zone.
+You can't specify the customer groups or locations for a default tax zone.

 ### Create tax zones